Sampling perspectives on sparse exchangeable graphs: Sampling limits of graph sequences

 The reverse direction follows similarly. \end{proof}

 The next result establishes that graphexes are the natural limit objects of sampling convergent sequences.

-\begin{lem} Let $G_1,G_2, \dots$ be a sampling convergent graph sequence with $\edges(G_j) \to \infty$ as $j\to\infty$.
-Then the limit is a graphex, in the sense that there is some (possibly random) $\W$ such that if $\sampD{G_j}{r} \to Q_r$ then $Q_r \given \W = \GPD{\W}{r}$. \end{lem}
+\begin{lem} Let $G_1,G_2, \dots$ be a sampling convergent graph sequence with $\edges(G_j) \to\infty$ as $j\to\infty$.
+Then the limit is a graphex, in the sense that there is some (possibly random) $\W$ such that if $\mathrm {SmplD} (G_j,r ) \to Q_r$ then $Q_r \given\W= \mathrm{GPD} (\W,r ) $. \end{lem}

 \begin{proof} Notice that $\loops(G_j) = O(\sqrt{\edges(G_j)})$ for any sampling convergent sequence, since otherwise the number of vertices in the random subgraph diverges.
-By \cref{cannon_emb_convs}, the canonical random labelings of $G_j$ are convergent to some point process $\xi$ on $\NNReals^2$.
-Observe that for any $r$ and any measure-preserving transformation $\phi$ on $[0,r)$, $\xi \circ (\phi \otimes \phi) \equaldist \xi$.
-In particular then, for any dyadic partitioning of $\NNReals$ and any transposition $\tau$ of this dyadic partitioning, $\xi \circ (\tau \otimes \tau) \equaldist \xi$, and by \citep[][Proposition~9.1]{Kallenberg:2005} this implies that $\xi$ is exchangeable.
-Then by the Kallenberg representation theorem there is some (possibly random) graphex $\W$ that generates $\xi$.
-That is, $\RLabelD{G_j}$ converges weakly to the distribution over point processes defined by (marginalizing over) $\W$. \cref{cannon_emb_convs} then establishes the result. \end{proof}
+By Lemma~\ref{cannon_emb_convs}, the canonical random labelings of $G_j$ are convergent to some point process $\xi$ on $\Reals_{+}^2$.
+Observe that for any $r$ and any measure-preserving transformation $\phi$ on $[0,r)$, $\xi \circ(\phi\otimes\phi) \equaldist\xi$.
+In particular then, for any dyadic partitioning of $\Reals_{+}$ and any transposition $\tau$ of this dyadic partitioning, $\xi\circ(\tau\otimes\tau) \equaldist\xi$, and by \cite{Kallenberg:2005}, Proposition~9.1, this implies that $\xi$ is exchangeable.
+Then by the Kallenberg representation theorem there is some (possibly random) graphex $\W$ that generates~$\xi$.
+That is, $\mathrm{embed}(G_{j})$ converges weakly to the distribution over point processes defined by (marginalizing over) $\W$.
+Lemma~\ref{cannon_emb_convs} then establishes the result. \end{proof}

-We now turn to establishing that the limiting graphex $\W$ in \cref{lim_is_graphex} is non-random and integrable.
+We now turn to establishing that the limiting graphex $\W$ in Lemma~\ref{lim_is_graphex} is nonrandom and integrable.

-The next lemma gives a tractable criterion for determining when an exchangeable point process is ergodic, i.e., when $\W$ is non-random.
-Basically, an adjacency measure is ergodic if for all $r,r'\in\NNReals$ with $r<r'$, the induced subgraph with vertex labels less than $r$ gives no information about the induced subgraph with vertex labels between $r$ and $r'$.
-This lemma is an analogue of \citep[][Lemma~7.35]{Kallenberg:2005}, attributed there to David Aldous.
+The next lemma gives a tractable criterion for determining when an exchangeable point process is ergodic, that is, when $\W$ is nonrandom.
+Basically, an adjacency measure is ergodic if for all $r,r'\in\Reals_{+} $ with $r<r'$, the induced subgraph with vertex labels less than $r$ gives no information about the induced subgraph with vertex labels between $r$ and $r'$.
+This lemma is an analogue of \cite{Kallenberg:2005}, Lemma~7.35, attributed there to David Aldous.

-\begin{lem} Let $\KEG$ be an exchangeable adjacency measure on $\NNReals^2$.
-Then $\KEG$ is extremal if and only if for all $r < r'\in\NNReals$, $\KEG([0,r)^2 \cap \cdot)$ and $\KEG([r,r')^2 \cap \cdot)$ are independent. \end{lem}
+\begin{lem} Let $\KEG$ be an exchangeable adjacency measure on $\Reals_{+}^2$.
+Then $\KEG$ is extremal if and only if for all $r < r'\in\Reals_{+}$, $\KEG ([0,r)^2 \cap \cdot)$ and $\KEG([r,r')^2 \cap\cdot)$ are independent. \end{lem}

-\begin{proof} If the point process is extremal, the Kallenberg representation theorem (\cref{thm:graphex_rep_theorem}) immediately implies the result.
+\begin{proof} If the point process is extremal, the Kallenberg representation theorem (Theorem~\ref{theorem:graphex_rep_theorem}) immediately implies the result.